Online since June of 1999, CollegeFootballPoll.com is independently owned and operated and is based in Rockledge, Florida.

 - nominating member for the 25-player FWAA All-America Team

-CollegeFootballPoll.com is a "Partner of USA Today Sports Digital Properties" of quality internet sites that cover the entire spectrum of collegiate and professional sports.
+CollegeFootballPoll.com is a "Partner of USA Today Sports Digital Properties", a consortium of quality internet sites that cover the entire spectrum of collegiate and professional sports.

 ABOUT THE RANKINGS

 Congrove's approach is vastly different from the numerous computer rankings available and the goals can be summarized in two words - simplicity and accountability.

 Simplicity.
 The computer program is designed to predict who is supposed to beat who and by how much.